For business-sale & CRE brokers running real deal flow

 Import

-Paste a BizBuySell URL, drop a CSV, or let the daily scrape do it.
-Every record lands with a SHA-256 hash and a chain-of-custody timestamp before any analyst touches it.
+Paste a listing URL, drop a CSV, or let the daily pull do it.
+Every record lands with a tamper-evident timestamp before any analyst touches it.

 2